ChessTournamentManager/Documentation/Research/Database Research.md

 **What type of database is MongoDB?**

+MongoDB is a document database.
+Document databases store and query data as JSON-like documents.
+The format of these documents is very similar to how objects look like within applications, which means less translation is needed to use data in an application.

 **In what scenarios is MongoDB often used?**

+MongoDB is often used applications where high flexibility and scalability is required.
+With MongoDB, it is easy to refactor documents in the database without having any database downtime.
+Developers also often use MongoDB when they need a solution for storing data that is nested and unsorted.

+MongoDB is often used for the following use-cases:
+- Big data
+- Content management systems
+- Customer analytics
+- Real-time data integration

+MongoDB is especially useful for big data.
+Its speed, non-relational structure and support for data analytics make it perfectly suited for handling big data.

 **How popular is MongoDB?**

+MongoDB is used by many developers.
+It is the fifth most popular database according to [db-engines.com](https://db-engines.com/en/system/MongoDB) and the most popular document store.
+MongoDB is also widely available on cloud services, such as AWS, Google Cloud and Microsoft Azure.
+A lot of developers have posted videos and articles about using MongoDB.

 **Which large companies use MongoDB?**

+Some large companies using MongoDB are the following:
+- Toyota
+- Vodafone
+- Forbes

 ## Cassandra
 *Website: https://cassandra.apache.org/_/index.html*